-This easy and delicious Black-Eyed Pea Hummus with Olive Oil and Sumac is just the thing to get you some Black-Eyed Pea good luck in the New Year!
-This tasty recipe is low-glycemic, dairy-free, and South Beach Diet Phase Two.
-Use the Diet-Type Index to find more recipes like this one.
+This easy and delicious Black-Eyed Pea Hummus with Olive Oil and Sumac is an extra fun way to get some Black-Eyed Pea good luck in the New Year!
+Use the Appetizer Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make

 Black-Eyed Pea Hummus with Olive Oil and Sumac!

 Black-eyed peas are considered a lucky food to eat on New Year’s Day, and for years now I’ve made Hopping John Soup for good luck in the New Year.
 I do recommend that recipe if you’re planning to cook some Black-Eyed Peas, but if you’d like to go for a double dose of good luck, I absolutely love this Black-Eyed Pea Hummus with Olive Oil and Sumac and today I am reminding you about this for my Friday Favorites pick.